 Candidate marks varied significantly in this section of the controlled assessment.
 Some failed to submit a plan at all which means that no marks can be awarded.
 Others provided a list of dates against a grid supplied by the teacher which warrants one mark.
+Some candidates provided a breakdown of activities other than the ones needed to complete the controlled assessment, or confused the plans across the four activities.
 However, other candidates put in a lot of effort and thought carefully about how to break the activity down into relevant parts that would enable them to plan their write up in a logical fashion.

+They used this relevant breakdown to plan their research carefully.
 It was very clear that those candidates that planned and researched carefully tended to produce the best work overall.
 They clearly understood what was expected and prepared well for the controlled assessment write up time.
 They wrote about planning the sections in their research folders, demonstrating that they were making good use of this planning and research time.
 Their thoughts appeared logical and organised.

 If proformas are provided by the assessor please ensure they are providing the right help for the candidates.
-Sometimes the proformas followed the specification rather than the specific activities the candidates need to complete in their controlled assessment.
+Some proformas followed the specification rather than the specific activities the candidates need to complete in their controlled assessment.
 The planning and research time is to allow for preparation for the controlled assessment not for the teaching and learning of the unit.

 In addition if proformas are provided by the assessor it is difficult for the more able candidates to demonstrate the high level of independent work necessary for the top mark band.
-Perhaps proformas are helpful when preparing candidates for the first task but once the more able candidates understand the concept they may be able to undertake their own planning and research format to enable them to progress through the mark bands.
+Perhaps proformas are helpful when preparing candidates for the first task but once the candidates understand the concept they may be able to undertake their own planning and research format to enable them to progress through the mark bands.

-Less able students could still receive the assistance required and be awarded marks accordingly.
+Less able candidates could still receive the assistance required and be awarded marks accordingly.

-Generally marks awarded did improve from last year.
-However plans do still lack detail.
-A common error was candidates' writing a diary of what they had done rather than planning what they intend to do.
+Generally marks improve from last year, however overall plans do still lack detail.
+Updates do need to be provided if higher marks are being awarded.
+If these updates are detailed they will suggest timescale changes or other sources of research if needed.
+One common error was candidates' writing a diary of what they had done rather than planning what they intend to do.